What You Need to Know About Retinal Toxicity from Plaquenil

 Although factors like age and pre-existing conditions might be out of your control, there are things you can do to lower your risk of retinal complications.
 Careful calculation and close monitoring are two ways to protect your eyes while taking Plaquenil for lupus.

 Since a larger quantity of medication is linked to retinal toxicity, your doctor will need to balance risk and reward by adjusting the strength of each Plaquenil dose, along with the frequency and duration of your treatment.
-In fact, recent studies have shown that your cumulative dose may matter more than the size of your daily dose: retinal toxicity risk remains relatively low for the first five to seven years, but you are five times more likely to contract the disease after your seventh year of treatment.
+Recent studies have shown that your cumulative dose may matter more than the size of your daily dose: retinal toxicity risk remains relatively low for the first five to seven years, but you are five times more likely to contract the disease after your seventh year of treatment.

 Spotting the Warning Signs